pkumarth/interview/DE Interview.md

 python:
 -------
 Q. https://www.youtube.com/watch?v=B84tSLggiLA&list=PLqGLh1jt697wQTamFvXx_Odlm-Wg3zbxq&index=15
-Q. Filter, map reduce in python?
+Q. Filter,map reduce in python?
+Q. Python lambda functions, why it is faster
 Q. Difference among list and tuple , set ,dict ?
 Q. How hash collision  we can stop in dictionary
 Q. Shallow vs deep copy? explain with a example ?
-Q. what is higher order function? what is closure?
-What is decorator?
-What is advantage of decorator?
-Write custom decorator with parameter and without parameter.
-Where you have used decorator in your application , give example?
+Q. Decorators.Explain  with code having params?
 Q.  Generator vs iterator .
-Which one is more performant ?
+WHich one is more performant ?
 Why?
 Q. File handling with scenarios based question
 Q. Focus on Python Mutithreading concept
 Q. "123a!", it should return "112233aa!!"